JustinFreitas/StealthTracker/README.md

 - v2.0 - This was a major change to move from tracking stealth in the actor's name to tracking stealth in the actor's effects list.
 This helped to eliminate several limitations that were a side effect of overloading the actor name field.
 - v2.1 - Update to account for 3.3.13.
 - v2.2 - Deprecation updates.
 Addition of current CT actor name to the 'not stealthing' message for clarity.
 Update to account for 3.3.14.
+- v2.3 - Bug fixes and protection from null pointer exceptions.

 ![alt text](https://github.com/JustinFreitas/StealthTracker/blob/master/graphics/StealthTrackerScreenshot.jpg?raw=true)